George Gabb

 George Seymour Gabb M.B.E.
 (February 28, 1928 – March 1, 2007) was a Belizean artist, sculptor, writer and entertainer.

 Career

-Gabb was born in Belize City and educated no further than primary school.
+Gabb was born in Belize City and received no more than a primary school education.
 At age 13, he began to take up the arts and soon gained a following as a sculptor.
 Among his many creations are "The Sleeping Giant", a version of which is on the Belize $100 currency note, and the "Freedom of Thought" sculpture at the entrance to the city of Belmopan.
 He also had many other passions, and during his career he engaged in performance and entertainment, as well as writing poetry and plays.
 Some of his work in this area included "The Naked eye", a collection of poems and proverbs, and "Yellowtail", a play first performed in the 1960s.
 In 1974 he was awarded an M.B.E for his services by the British Empire.